What we are and are not

 Brittany has been actively involved in the development of Crossroads’ outreach since it’s onset.
 She became a board member in June 2019.

 After graduating from nursing school, she and her husband lived and worked in Colorado several years before returning to Schleswig where she grew up.
-Both she and her husband are nurses by profession; Brittany is a travel ER nurse, taking assignments within a several hour-radius from home.
+Both she and her husband are nurses by profession; Brittany work PRN status for both Horn Memorial in Ida Grove and for CCMH in Denison.
 She is also a full-time student to become a Nurse Practitioner.
+They have one child.

 In her spare time, Brittany enjoys biking, traveling, crafting, and time with friends or family.